 Where to buy euros?

 You can buy euros (EUR) from almost every place in Australia that offers currency exchange.
-It is a very popular currency to exchange to Australian dollars.
-Places you can make cash transactions and buy British pounds include online, in-store at money exchangers, banks, Australia Post and the airport.
+It is a very popular currency to exchange from Australian dollars.
+Places you can make cash transactions and buy euros include online, in-store at money exchangers, banks, Australia Post and the airport.

-To find out exactly where you can buy pound sterling, you can use our handy city and suburb guides, just click on the links below:
+To find out exactly where you can buy euros, you can use our handy city and suburb guides, just click on the links below: